Robert-van-Engelen/Forth500/manual.md

     S" program.fs" INCLUDED ↲

-Where `S" program.fs"` specifies are string constant with the file name.
+Where `S" program.fs"` specifies a string constant with the file name.

 To list files on the current drive (E: by default):